iZusi/CS50x-Portfolio/README.md

 ## Contact Information

-You can reach me at [iyke.zusi@gmail.com] or connect with me on [LinkedIn](https://www.linkedin.com/in/iomozusi) for networking and further discussions.
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/iomozusi) for networking and further discussions.

 Thank you for visiting my CS50x portfolio, and I hope you find my journey inspiring and informative!